raj537/CEH-InDepth/README.md

 ```
 ------------------------------------------------------------
 #### Why this scan is used ?
 ##### It can bypass some old firewalls , as no real connection is made the firewall does not block the connection .
 But widely deployed firewalls and even private firewalls can detect this scan ..
-So , its not very efficient for bypassing firewalls.
+So , its not very efficient for bypassing firewalls.Another advantage is that attacker ip is not logged in the server as no real connection is made.
 ---------------------------------------------------------

 #### FIN Scan